Experience the Fiery Beauty of a Compact Shrub

 This shrub derives its common name from its bright red fall foliage, reminiscent of a burning fire.
-Other varieties may suffer die-back during harsh winters, but this selection has demonstrated exceptional winter hardiness, even in the coldest midwestern climates.
+Other varieties may suffer die-back during harsh winters, but this selection has demonstrated exceptional winter hardiness, even in the coldest climates.
 Its compact habit makes it ideal for smaller gardens or mixed borders, adding a burst of color without overwhelming the space.
 Plant it among spring and summer flowering shrubs for a jolt of color in the fall.

 - Intense Fall Color: Enjoy a breathtaking display of fiery red foliage each autumn.